-One of the best parts of running this vagabonding blog is the opportunity to meet new and interesting people.
+One of the best parts of running this vagabonding blog is the opportunity to meet new and interesting people, especially people as inspiring as Sallie Latch.

 At least weekly I receive emails from female readers asking about how safe it is to travel alone, or asking my advice about where to travel as a woman.